pieces-app/workshops/use-llm-anywhere/slides.md

 </v-clicks>

 <!--
 As we've seen, SLMs are good, but not as good as an SLM.
 So why would we use one?

-THe first reason is lack of internet access.
+The first reason is lack of internet access.
 Not a huge problem in the developed world unless you are on a tube, in the middle of the countryside, or on a plane.
 However, in the developing world, internet access is not as common.
 SLMs can be used in these areas.

 One example - students in developing nations, such as across Africa.
 Internet can be expensive or unavailable outside of the college campus.
 Imagine being able to use the campus internet to download a model, then use it offline at home.